Future Ready Oregon

-Update: The first round of funding has been distributed to Local Workforce Development Boards (LWDBs).
-The second round of funding will be distributed to LWDBs in the coming months.
-To learn how LWDBs plan to distribute these funds please contact the boards directly.
-You can learn more about LWDBs here.
+Update: The first round of funding has been distributed to Local Workforce Development Boards (LWDBs), and they are currently implementing their plans.
+The second round of funding will be distributed to LWDBs in early 2023.

 Workforce Ready Grants

-Competitive grants will be awarded to non-profit and public workforce service providers and non-profit community-based organizations that administer workforce programs in the health care, manufacturing, and technology industry sectors.
+Competitive grants will be awarded to workforce service providers and community-based organizations that administer workforce programs in the healthcare, manufacturing, and technology industry sectors.
+Workforce Ready Grants funding encourages innovation and removes barriers to job training and education for historically underserved and marginalized populations.
 Funds can be used for: